azimuttapp/azimutt/extensions/vscode-aml/README.md

 - Debug extension via F5 (Run Web Extension)
 - Relaunch the extension from the debug toolbar after changing code in `src/web/extension.ts`
 - Reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes

+If you need to develop on multiple libs at the same time, depend on local libs but publish & revert before commit.

+- Remove published lib & depend on local one, ex: `npm uninstall @azimutt/aml && npm install ../../libs/aml`
+- Publish lib locally by building it: `npm run build`
+- Then publish it on npm
+- And finally add it back, ex: `npm uninstall @azimutt/aml && npm install @azimutt/aml`

 ## 🚀 Publication